 The payments are reported to the three major credit bureaus which will help your payment history and should help build your credit.

-Next, you will make a small down payment, usually equivalent to one monthly payment, and they put the loan away for safe keeping (I’m talking figuratively here).
+- You make a small down payment, usually equivalent to one monthly payment, and they put the loan away for safekeeping (I’m talking figuratively here).

 Just like ‘Layaway’!